 Transient stability simulations were performed as part of the backbone system assessment to ensure system stability and positive dampening of system oscillations for critical contingencies.
-This ensured that the transient stability criteria for performance levels B and C as shown in were met.
+This ensured that the transient stability criteria for performance levels B and C were met.